 Advertising Media and Target Audience Optimization via High-dimensional Bandits

-major revision at Management Science
+minor revision at Management Science

 (with J. Michael Harrison and Harikesh S. Nair)